 Sure there is some truth to this, but my understanding of this topic has dramatically changed over the years.
 I now try and practice what I call “a relaxed view of God’s sovereignty” on a daily basis.

-Put simply, growth and success (even in the kingdom) has more mystery to it than we are often comfortable with.
+Put simply, growth and success (even in the kingdom of God) has more mystery to it than we are often comfortable with.

 What difference does that make?

 - It means we need to loosen up with our expectations on others, ourselves and life itself.

 - It means we should complain less and have more hope.

 - It means we work steady and hard instead of frantically.

 - It means we learn from our mistakes instead of fearing them.

 - It means we distinguish between our role and God’s in life.

 What is a theology?
 It’s simply our set of beliefs about God and His interaction with the world.
 C.S.
 Lewis wrote that theology is like a map.
 Whether you admit it or not, you walk through life as if a map exists.
 You assume there are landmarks, roadblocks, paths, and destinations.
 In other words, we all have a theology.